brendt/stitcher.io/src/content/blog/2020-04-14-event-sourced.md

 ## What about data migrations?

+A new question arose.

-Say this system has been in production for over a year, and we decide to add a whole new event sourced context, which also requires knowledge about the `Product` context.
+Say this system has been in production for a year, and we decide to add a new context that's event sourced; one which also requires knowledge about the `Product` context.
 The original `Product` events weren't stored — because of the reasons listed above — so how can we build an initial state for our new context?

-One question that presented itself was how we'd handle such a scenario.

 The answer is this: at the time of deployment, we'll have to read all product data, and send relevant events to the newly added context, based on the existing products.
-This one-time migration is an added cost, though it gives us the freedom to work within the `Product` context without ever having to worry about storing events.
+This one-time migration is an added cost, though it gives us the freedom to work within the `Product` context without ever having to worry about the outside.
 For this project that's a price worth paying.

 ## Final integration

-Finally we're able to consume data in our applications, from within all contexts, using readonly models.
+Finally we're able to consume data in our applications gathered from all contexts, by using readonly models.
 Again, in our case and as of now, these models are readonly by convention; we might change that in the future.

 <div class="image-noborder mobile-only">